Introduction to Redberry: a computer algebra system designed for tensor manipulation: Basic internal architecture

 \subsection{Expression-tree traversal and modification}

-As mentioned in Sec.~\ref{sec:architecture} each tensor in Redberry is a container of its child tensors, so any complex expression becomes a hierarchical tree of such containers.
-Iteration over direct child elements of a tensor described in Sec.~\ref{sec:architecture}.
+As mentioned in Sec.~\ref{sec_architecture} each tensor in Redberry is a container of its child tensors, so any complicated expression becomes a hierarchical tree of such containers.
+Iteration over direct child elements of a tensor described in Sec.~\ref{sec_architecture}.
 Besides, there are a special tools for iteration and modification over a whole tree.

-There is a core class\footnote{\inlinecode{TreeTraverseIterator} in package \inlinecode{cc.redberry.core.tensor.iterator}} in Redberry that performs traversal over any given expression.
+There is a core class in Redberry that performs traversal over any given expression.
 It basically generates a sequence of traversal events like: entering or leaving of subexpressions.
 The main feature of this class is its ability to in-place modify a tree while traversing.
 Redberry provides simple facade classes for tree traversal.
 There are two basic ways to perform a depth-first search on expression tree:

 \begin{msout} a, y, x, y+x, Sin[y+x], a+Sin[y+x], \end{msout}